 The VE.Direct cable is 4 core data cable, used for connecting the SmartSolar MPPT charge controllers to the GX devices, for example.

 At SunStore we sell the VE.direct cable in different lengths (e.g. 0.3, 0.9, 1.8, 3.0, 5.0 and 10.0 meters) and in straight and angled versions (for the Color Control GX), click here to shop for Victron VE.Direct to VE.Direct Cables.

 5. MK3 to USB interface

 This interface is used to connect a computer to a VE.Bus product.
 The MK3 replaced the MK2 interface.
 The MK2 can still be used.
 This product is for sale at SunStore, follow this link to shop for your Victron MK3 to USB Interface.

 6. VE.Direct to USB interface

-This interface is used to connect a computer to a VE.Direct product or used to connect a VE.Direct product to a GX device USB port.
+This interface is used to connect a computer to a VE.Direct product or to connect a VE.Direct product to a GX device USB port.
 There is only one length available, and for sale at SunStore, click this link to buy your Victron VE.Direct to USB Interface.